 The Club has not availed of any long-term debt financing from its related parties or external sources.
-Accordingly, the Club has no existing contingencies, material commitments for capital expenditures, guarantees and other off-balance sheet transactions as of December 31, 2020.
+Accordingly, the Club has no existing contingencies, material commitments for capital expenditures, guarantees and other off-balance sheet transactions as of the date of the report.